-We all have a little boy or little girl inside us, or both.
+We all have a little boy or a little girl inside us, or both.
 Many people refer to this part of ourselves as the Inner Child.

 The term Inner Child gets used a lot these days, but what is the Inner Child?
 I like the description below.